Mischa Barton Breaks Down: ‘This Is My Absolute Worst Fear’

 She also was in a minor accident when she backed a U-Haul truck van into the same apartment complex she was moving out of.
 Mischa has been trying to put her troubling past behind her.
 Those close to her are concerned about her emotionally stability if the sex tape or photos surface.

 “This is the last thing Mischa needs,” a source told Daily Mail.
 “Her name has been dragged through the mud enough times, she doesn’t need a sex scandal right now.”

-[Featured Image by Mireya Acierto/Getty Images for New York Fashion Week: The Shows]
+[Featured image by Mireya Acierto/Getty Images for New York Fashion Week: The Shows]